Financial Panics and Bank Runs Before Deposit Insurance

 Before the establishment of the Federal Reserve in 1913, the United States did not have an effective means for controlling the money supply.
 Although barter, such as corn and tobacco, was first used in colonial America, commodity money, in the form of gold or silver coins, soon became more prevalent.
 Commodity money then served as the basis of banknotes, which was printed mostly by state banks, with the general presumption that commodity money was backing the banknotes.

 The problem with commodity money, such as gold and silver, is that its supply cannot be precisely controlled since it depends on being able to find and mine it.
 Hence, the supply of commodity money has little correspondence to an economy's need for money.
 Instead, the money supply depends on mining activities and balance-of-trade surpluses and deficits.
 Balance of trade mattered more in the past because such trades had to be settled with commodity money, usually gold.
-If a country suffered a serious deficit, its commodity money would be shipped to the countries that have a surplus, draining the local money supply.
+If a country suffered a serious deficit, its commodity money would be shipped to the countries with a surplus, draining the local money supply.

 And if the supply of commodity money cannot be controlled, then banknotes based on commodity money likewise cannot be controlled if every banknote was actually backed by commodity money — but it wasn't.